Storage Node

 chmod +rwx ./iag-cli-freebsd

-Step 1: Log into app.iagon.com with your Cardano wallet
+Step 1: Log into dashboard.iagon.com with your Cardano wallet

 Step 2: Navigate to the ‘Nodes’ section on the right side of your screen